811

 What if all the nurses are busy?

 The nurses are qualified with an average of 10 years of nursing experience.
-All nurses serving NWT residents will be registered through the Registered Nurses Association of the Northwest Territories and Nunavut.
+All nurses serving NWT residents are registered through the Registered Nurses Association of the Northwest Territories and Nunavut.
 These nurses have specialized training and use trusted, symptom-based algorithms for telehealth advice that are used in 95 percent of health call centres.
 They also use a computer database that tells them which health and support services are available in NWT communities.
 This means nurses provide high quality health advice tailored to the needs of NWT callers.

 Why does 811 keep a file on me?
 Who sees this information?

 Every call is treated with the same professional confidentiality as when you see a nurse or doctor at a health centre or medical clinic.
 All the information is stored electronically in a secure environment and only registered nurses can access the file.
-You have the right to remain anonymous when you call.
+You have the option to remain anonymous when you call.
 Non-identifying information will be collected for the purposes of understanding how NWT residents are using this service, and how it can be improved.
 You may wish to provide additional personal information, like your name, which would permit the nurses to establish an electronic file for you.
 Should you call again, the nurse can retrieve your file to find what you’ve called about in the past and what information was provided to you.
 This gives the nurse more information about how to help with your current request.

 811 nurses have completed the Living Well Together training offered by the GNWT to ensure cultural sensitivity will be applied on all calls.
 They understand the need to respect cultural differences and how to respond to ensure callers feel safe, and that their needs are being addressed.